Are race shirts unisex or men/women?

 Unfortunately, we are not able to transfer unless extraordinary circumstances are involved.

 How frequent are the markers?

 Will there be water stations?
-What will be offered at the water stations?

 Yes, there will be water stations on the course.
 Water will be offered to all racers.